ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 - A research team can only call or chat online with a product development team

-For all of these example scenarios, information barriers policies can be defined to prevent people from calling or chatting with those they shouldn't be communicating with in Microsoft Teams.
-Once information barriers policies are in place, certain user activities in Microsoft Teams trigger checks against those policies to prevent unauthorized communication.
+For all of these example scenarios, Information Barriers policies can be defined to prevent people from calling or chatting with those they shouldn't be communicating with in Microsoft Teams.
+Once Information Barriers policies are in place, certain user activities in Microsoft Teams trigger checks against those policies to prevent unauthorized communication.
 These activities include:

 - Adding a member to a team